Calibration Methods of Silicon Photomultiplier for JUNO-TAO Central Detector: Calibration Based on Hit Time Information

 \subsection{Dark Count Rate}

-The DN of the SiPM is the intrinsic electrical pulse generated in a dark environment.
-This phenomenon arises from two distinct mechanisms: the thermally generated current in the depletion region of the SiPM and the tunneling current resulting from the quantum tunneling effect of charge carriers.
-Either mechanism can subsequently initiate an avalanche \cite{Ref25}.
-Specifically, the thermal excitation rate depends on the ambient temperature, and the quantum tunneling probability depends on the operating voltage of the SiPM.
-In the TAO central detector, the temperature and operating voltage of the SiPMs are stable with the temperature stability is $\pm$ 0.1 degrees $\textcelsius$ and voltage stability is better than 30 mV.

-The DCR quantifies the level of DN of SiPM and is defined as the number of DN generated per unit sensitive area of the SiPM per unit time.
-It can be estimated by counting the hits occurring in the plateau before the peak of the main hits generated by the physics events, as shown in Figure \ref{pic3.1}, which displays the simulated hit time distribution of a channel.
-With $n$ denoted as the total number of the counted hits in the plateau (indicated by the red line in the figure), $N$ as the number of physics events, $t$ as the duration of the plateau before the trigger timestamp (from -100 ns to 0 ns), and $S$ as the sensitive area of the SiPM.
-Then, the DCR can be calculated using Equation \ref{eq3.1}:
+The DCR can be estimated by counting the recorded hits in the plateau region before the main signal hits from physics events.
+This plateau region corresponds to the pre-trigger time, which is the area to the left of the red line (indicating the trigger time) in Figure \ref{pic3.1}.
+The DCR can be calculated using Equation \ref{eq3.1}, where $n$ is the total number of the counted hits in the plateau, $N$ is the number of physics events, $t$ is the duration of the plateau before the trigger timestamp (from -100 ns to 0 ns), and $S$ is the sensitive area of a single SiPM channel.